-In line with recent City Council legislation, the NYC Department of Transportation is launching a two-year citywide pilot to designate about 300 parking spaces in municipal parking facilities and 300 parking spaces on-street in select neighborhoods for the use of carshare companies.
+In line with recent City Council legislation, the NYC Department of Transportation is running a two-year citywide pilot that designates 283 parking spaces in municipal parking facilities and on street in select neighborhoods for the use of carshare companies.

-Carsharing is a service that gives members access to an automobile for short-term use ― usually by the hour or minute ― at a cost that includes gas and insurance.
-Carshare companies typically provide either round-trip service, where members borrow and return vehicles at the same location (e.g. Zipcar and Enterprise CarShare), or one-way service, where members pick up a car at one location and drop it off at another within the company’s service zone (e.g. ReachNow).
+Carsharing is a service that gives members access to an automobile for short-term use ― usually by the minute, hour, or day ― at a cost that includes gas and insurance.
 Carshare has the potential to:

 - Lower household transportation costs by providing reliable access to a car without annual car insurance and maintenance bills, tickets, and unexpected costs.
 You only pay for as much or as little as you drive.